 Via San Gregorio Armeno

-Once you’re done sightseeing in Naples for the day, or if you want to do something else, go for a walk along Via San Gregorio Armeno and take in the culture all around you.
+Once you’re done sightseeing in Naples for the day, or if you want to do something else, go for a walk along Via San Gregorio Armeno and take in the culture around you.

 Naples Harbor